CivicActions/guidebook/docs/100-security/incidents.md

 ## Reporting phishing emails

-If you receive a phishing email, follow these steps to report to CivicActions IT:

-_Note: the menus and links described below refer to the standard GMail interface which is the most commonly used at CivicActions.
-Please "translate" these to your mail reader UI if using another system, or ask for help on [slack](https://civicactions.slack.com/messages/general/) or via [email](mailto:security@civicactions.com)._
+A successful phishing attack is a security incident, and you must report it immediately.
+Your report will help the Security team respond to the attack, which might include other CivicActions team members.

-1. If you clicked a link in a suspected phishing email or entered information in a suspect form, this becomes an incident.
+**If you got phished:** _You are not in trouble._ If you received a suspicious email and clicked a link or entered information into a form, you must report it as a security incident:
-   - To support CivicActions IT in incident management, please immediately forward the suspected phishing email to [security@civicactions.com](mailto:security@civicactions.com).
-   - Include a description of exactly what steps you took (clicking links, filling in forms, etc.) when forwarding the email. _You are not in trouble.
-Rather, you are helping the team with your diligence._
-2. With any phishing email, alert others by reporting it in slack to [#loving-security](https://civicactions.slack.com/messages/loving-security/) or [#general](https://civicactions.slack.com/messages/general/)
-3. Use the `Report phishing` option in the "three dots" menu associated with the email to dispose of it.
-   - If that is not available in your interface, use the `Report spam` option or simply delete the email.

-Successful phishing attacks are security incidents and should be reported immediately.
-Phishing emails that are automatically routed to your spam folder do not need to be reported.
-Your vigilance also helps CivicActions IT to prepare against similar phishing attacks that might be sent to other team members.
+1. Forward the email to [security@civicactions.com](mailto:security@civicactions.com).
+Describe in detail everything that you did and observed.
+2. Alert your CivicActions team members about the suspicious email using the Slack channel [#loving-security](https://civicactions.slack.com/messages/loving-security/) or [#general](https://civicactions.slack.com/messages/general/).

+**If you receive a suspicious email:** Use the `Report phishing` or `Report spam` option in your email application, or delete the email.
+(In Gmail, `Report phishing` is located in the options menu for the message.
+To access the menu, click the button with three dots.
+If you need help finding these options, ask for help using the Slack channel [#general](https://civicactions.slack.com/messages/general/) or [email](mailto:security@civicactions.com).)

+**If you find a suspicious email in your spam folder:** You do not need to report it.

 ## Reporting other incidents